tableau/extensions-api/docs/trex_getstarted.md

 </div>

 The Tableau Extensions API allows developers to create extensions for Tableau.
-Tableau extensions are web applications that have two-way communications with Tableau.
+Tableau extensions are web applications that can interact and communicate with Tableau.

-This section will take you through the process of setting up Tableau to use a sample dashboard extension.
-A dashboard extension is a web application that interacts with Tableau and can be placed in the dashboard like any other dashboard object.
+This section will take you through the process of setting up Tableau to use one of the sample dashboard extensions.
+A dashboard extension is a web application that can be placed in the dashboard like any other dashboard object.